aksaeri/scrub/index.md

 After each wave of data collection, we generate and disseminate an updated report to relevant policy makers.

-More than 30,000 surveys in more than 40 countries have been completed.
-The vast majority of this data is from Australians.
+More than 40,000 surveys in more than 40 countries have been completed.
+The vast majority of this data is from Australians, but we also have over 3000 responses from international sample.

 ## Who we are
 The SCRUB project is led by [READI](https://www.readiresearch.org/) in partnership with [BehaviourWorks Australia](https://behaviourworksaustralia.org), Monash Sustainable Development Institute, Monash University and Australian Catholic University; and a group of more than 100 international researchers.

+## Project status
+SCRUB is currently only actively in Australia where it is funded by the Victorian Government.
+We have ceased data collection in all other locations.

 ## Access our data
 Our international data can be accessed [here](https://drive.google.com/drive/folders/1OPgolKrjr-49fpJi3kcTPbbLO0qa36bi?usp=sharing).
 This contains 3104 total responses, and 1359 repeat responses (people who used the same email address for 2 or more waves).

+Our domestic data is currently embargoed by our government partners.

 ## Read our research
 Several  papers have are being produced from the data.
 The following papers have been accepted for publication: